ResoniteModding/BepisResoniteWrapper/README.md

    - **Default location:** `C:\Program Files (x86)\Steam\steamapps\common\Resonite\BepInEx\`
 4. Start the game.
 If you want to verify that the mod is working you can check your BepInEx logs.

-## Usage
+## Usage for Developers

+### Adding BepisResoniteWrapper to Your Mod

-First, add the package reference to your mod's `.csproj` file:
+1. Add the NuGet package reference to your mod's `.csproj` file:

 ```xml
 <PackageReference Include="ResoniteModding.BepisResoniteWrapper" Version="1.0.*" />
 ```

-Also add it as a dependency in your `thunderstore.toml`:
+2. Add it as a dependency in your `thunderstore.toml`:

 ```toml
 [package.dependencies]
 ResoniteModding-BepisResoniteWrapper = "1.0.0"
 ```

+### Using the Events

-Then subscribe to the events you need in your mod:
+Subscribe to events in your BepInEx plugin:

 ```csharp
 using BepisResoniteWrapper;